 This statue was promised in July 1916 by Laura Caroline Bailey and placed in the church in February 1917.
 Like the statue of our Lady, this statue is of painted carved oak and was supplied by the Art and Book Company of Westminster.

 The light oak bracket on which it now stands in the east corner of the south transept bears the slightly misleading inscription "Donated by The Aspinall Trust in Memory or Eric and Kathleen".
 This refers to the bracket itself, provided in 2003.
 A small plaque, currently detached from the statue, bears the inscription "To the Glory of God This Statue was given by L. C. Bailey as a Thank-offering, for 12 Years of Catholic Privilege, in St. Alban's Church."

 This statue has stood in different places in the church – first at the east end of the south aisle and then at the south side of the chancel arch – before its present home in the south transept beside St Alban's Altar.

 The statue of St Patrick in St Patrick's Chapel was originally in the Church of St Patrick in Frank Street.

 The statue of St Patrick in St Patrick's Frank Street

 When St Partick's closed in 1964, the statue was transferred to St Patrick's School on Highgate Street and when the school closed the statue was placed in this church.

 The statue dates to 1921 and was given by the children of "The Greater Catechism" who raised funds over several years.
 We do not know who made it.

 The large Crucifix in the west porch came from the Church of St Mary, Aston Brook.
-When St Mary's was demolished in 1972 during redevelopment around the Aston Expressway the crucifix was rescued and installed here.
+When St Mary's was demolished in 1972 during redevelopment around the Aston Expressway the crucifix was rescued and installed here in 1974.